The house at Tintagel Old Post Office

 This room, dominated by its 16th century roof structure, is now furnished with a simple iron bedstead and oak and pine furniture.

 The hall is open to the roof and keeps the original height of the early structure, offering ample views of the slate and beams that make up the iconic wavy roof.
-See the traditional cloam oven fired during baking events or get creative by adding to our work-in-progress rag rug.
+It is dominated by the early 16th-century fireplace with its later-installed Victorian 'cloam' (clay) bread oven.

 The South bedroom